How Tall are Most Bodybuilders? (average height revealed)

 Best David Goliath Bodybuilders

-We have seen some fantastic David & Goliath moments on the bodybuilding stage, despite what you may think.
+Despite what you may think, we have seen some fantastic David & Goliath moments on the bodybuilding stage.
 Lou Ferrigno, standing at 6’4’’, definitely provided such events in the golden age of bodybuilding; however, the greatest only recently showed its face.

 Jamie Christian (AKA The Giant) is a UK-based IFBB Pro standing at 6’5’’, who recently met Shaun Clarida (AKA The Giant Killer), a 212 and open competitor, who stands at 5’1’’.